jsiek/deduce/README.md

   current alternative of the union.

-A recursive function begins with the `function` keyword, followed by the name of the function, then the paramters types and the return type.
+A recursive function begins with the `function` keyword, followed by the name of the function, then the parameters types and the return type.
 For example, here's the definition of a `length` function for lists of natural numbers.